 We looked at how duration helps us decide between short-, intermediate-, and long-term bond funds.

 Imagine Homer writing this on a chalkboard:

 This is often misunderstood.
 There are no exceptions.
 All bonds are subject to interest rate risk—whether insured, AAA, or guaranteed—all certificates of deposit, all individual bonds, and all bond funds.

-Next is STEP 5.
-Learn more about bond risks and returns.
+Next: Learn more about bond risks and returns.
 Why?
 You will be tempted by higher yields.